Teccon1998/CYK/src/pkg/README.md

 Every single non-terminal follows the rules of CNF.
 Every terminal can be derived from a non-terminal.
 Following this same pattern is your input string.
 Your input string should fit the language you want to derive it from.
 So a string like "aba" would work for the grammar above.
 A word w = " aa " works for the above CFG, while something like "vv" clearly does not.

+Be sure to change the path variable in the App.java file to the correct path relative to the file system on your machine.